leisurelyrcxf/cmoult/cmoult/README.md

 ##Building

+you should set the path of the project first. e.g. export CMOULT_PROJECT_HOME=ur_cmoult_project_home

 Make a _build directory in the current folder and run cmake from here

 `mkdir _build && cd _build && cmake ..`